-The brand Scalar produces center Cockpit Sailboats and classic Sailboats.
-There are 4 models from 9 to 12 meters.
+The brand Scalar produces center cockpit sailboats and classic sailing yachts.
+There are 4 models currently in production ranging from 9 to 12 meters.
+We invite you to explore all current and older models from Scalar and contact us for sales and pricing information.

 Henningsen & Steckmest Yacht and Dockyard (Scalar Yachts) was founded in 1958.
 The company's founders, Hans Jürgen Heningsen and Franz Steckmest, were already experienced craftsmen at the time and their first order was a 15 metre Viking